 Alexandros Haridis (Αλέξανδρος Χαρίδης) is a Greek architect and researcher of computation in its interface with architecture, design theory, art and digital technologies.
 He is currently Lecturer at Harvard University (2023–), with primary affiliation with the John A. Paulson School of Engineering and Applied Sciences and joint affiliation with the Graduate School of Design.
 He earned a PhD and MSc in Architecture: Design and Computation (2022) and dual MSc in Computer Science (2017), all from the Massachusetts Institute of Technology, and a professional Diploma of Architect-Engineer from the Aristotle University of Thessaloniki in Greece.

-Published work appears in the peer-reviewed journals Design Studies, Environment and Planning B, Computers & Graphics, Journal of Mathematics and the Arts, and in the Design Computing and Cognition conference series.
-Haridis has received a number of fellowships and research grants in support of his work from the MIT School of Architecture + Planning and the MIT Presidential Fellows Program, the Harvard Data Science Initiative, Biennial of Young Artists, and Onassis and A.G.
+Published work appears in the peer-reviewed journals Environment and Planning B, Computers & Graphics, Journal of Mathematics and the Arts, and in the Design Computing and Cognition conference series, among other venues.
+Haridis has been supported by a number of fellowships and research grants from the MIT School of Architecture + Planning and the MIT Presidential Fellows Program, the Harvard Data Science Initiative, Biennial of Young Artists, and Onassis and A.G.
 Leventis Foundations, among others.

 At MIT he was a member of the Computation Group in the MIT Department of Architecture, the MIT Computer Science and Artificial Intelligence Lab (CSAIL), and the MIT Digital Structures Group.